NoGaming01/Learning-C/README.md

+# Sorry Guys I got exams so I cant work on this right now.

 # Learning-C
 I am going to learn C programming language and you can see this repository to learn C also.